nlessmann/Simrou/README.md

 * event is a [jQuery event object](http://api.jquery.com/category/events/event-object/).
 * method is a string such as 'get' or 'post', specifing the desired HTTP method.
 * parameters is a plain object that contains the values extracted from the route (parameters and splats).
+  With the route from above example, parameter has two properties, "edit" and "action".

 ### Case-insensitive routes